dspytdao/Y_Swap/README.md

 ### First Step: implementing AlgoSigner Wallet

-Currently we are working in App.js,where we are implementing a connection to AlgoSigner:
+Currently we are working in App.js, where we are implementing a connection to [AlgoSigner](https://github.com/PureStake/algosigner):

 ```javascript